torpkev/domain_docs/blockconfig.md

 Keep in mind that some flags are for everyone, some are for the environment, some impact allowed players or non-allowed players etc.

 Be mindful of what flags you apply, and when you nest fields (place one field within another) keep in mind that the child field can override the flag of the parent.
 For example, if you have a field that prevents monsters from spawning, and a child field that allows monsters to spawn, in the child field, the monsters would be allowed to spawn.
-This is only true however if it is contracdictory.
+This is only true however if it is contradictory.
 If you prevent doors being accessed in the parent field and only have monster spawning in the child field, doors will still not be able to be accessed in the child field.

 Each flag can be true or false.
 If true, that flag will be applied, if false, that flag will NOT be applied.
 If both a parent and a child field had for example PREVENT_SPAWN, with the parent set to true and the child set to false, in the parent field, mobs would not spawn.
 In the child field, mobs could spawn.